2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 In case you want to **record on your computer, software like ["Streamlabs"](https://streamlabs.com/fr-fr) works very well**.
 It allows you to adjust many settings, is free, and also allows scene transitions.

-As for **video editing** (if any), you will need to have suitable software.
+For **video editing** (if applicable), you will need suitable software.

 If you don't have one yet, the software ["Wondershare Filmora"](https://filmora.wondershare.fr/) is particularly effective and very easy to use; it allows you to make serious edits.
 Unfortunately, it is chargeable (€45 per year).
-Finally, for **introducing and closing** your video, a specific search on **Canva** will allow you to find what you are looking for, edit the results as you wish, download them; and then all you have to do is integrate them into your editing software.
+Finally, for **introducing and closing** your video, a specific search on **Canva** will allow you to find what you are looking for, edit the results as needed, download them, and then integrate them into your editing software.

-Note: In the event that, one day, Bitcoin is banned or censored, it may be relevant **always keep a local copy on a hard drive of the videos** you post.
+Note: If, one day, Bitcoin is banned or censored, it may be relevant to **always keep a local copy of the videos** you post on a hard drive.

 ## Creating an audio podcast